likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 ```

 A realm must have at least one zone group, which will serve as the master zone group for the realm.
-Create the zonegroup with the RGW replication endpoints of the master zone:
+Create the zone group with the RGW replication endpoints of the master zone:
 ```
 radosgw-admin --cluster dc1 zonegroup create --rgw-zonegroup=${ZONEGROUP} --endpoints=${ENDPOINTS_MASTER_ZONE} --rgw-realm=${REALM} --master --default
 {